ibm-cloud-docs/speech-to-text/output.md

 severe thunderstorms swept through Colorado on Sunday "
         },
         {
-          "transcript": "several tornadoes touch down is a line of severe thunderstorms swept through Colorado on Sunday " }
+          "transcript": "several tornadoes touch down as a line of severe thunderstorms swept through Colorado and Sunday " }
       ],
       "final": true